carVertical/data-engineering-homework/README.md

 ## Hints and suggestions
 - [AWS Free Tier](https://aws.amazon.com/free/) should be sufficient enough for all necessary work
 - AWS resources creation such as [Lambda Function](https://aws.amazon.com/lambda/) and S3 events can be either created manually, or deployed frameworks such as [Serverless](https://www.serverless.com/).
-Please note, setting up is considerable work at first
+Please note, setting serverless framework up is considerable work at first
 - The easiest approach is by using AWS console and supplied examples
 - To imitate a new S3 object, you may upload new file by hand and then use `s3:ObjectCreated:*` event notifaction to trigger AWS Lambda